Bound states in the continuum induced via local symmetries in complex structures: Physical mechanism for local-symmetry protection of BICs

+The mechanism described differs strongly from the generation of BICs via global symmetries.
+Indeed, there is no symmetry protection here as the environment of the subnet is asymmetric.
+Rather, the local symmetry guarantees the existence of states with zero amplitude at the coupling points and destructive interference between all outgoing waves.
+Instead of any unguided fine-tuning of parameters there is a clear design principle allowing this situation to be realized.
+So in a sense the local symmetry combines features of accidental and symmetry-based BICs into a new mechanism.
+This mechanism is independent of specific properties of the network such as the precise boundary conditions at the vertices or their valency (= the number of connected edges).
+Most importantly, it does not require any symmetry of the network as a whole.

-Note that the term {\em local} symmetry does not imply a subnet with a small total bond-length; rather it refers to the fact that it involves a subset of connected edges.
+Note that the term {\it local} symmetry does not imply a subnet with a small total bond-length; rather, it refers to the fact that it involves only a subset of connected edges.
 In particular, the BIC might be supported by a subnet that connects distant parts of the total network either by involving a few long edges or many short ones.

-While pure BICs are completely decoupled and do not contribute to transport across the network, any small perturbation of the subnet will create quasi-BICs which act as channels across the network and thus strongly affect its transport properties.
-The above BIC-mechanism is independent of specific properties of the network like the precise boundary conditions at the vertices or their valency (= the number of connected edges).
-Most importantly it does not require any geometric symmetry of the network as a whole.
+While pure BIC states are completely decoupled and do not contribute to transport across the network, any small perturbation of the subnet will create quasi-BICs which act as channels across the network and thus strongly affect its transport properties.